fcabecciaw/cpsa-example/README.md

   - open access: [https://www.mdpi.com/2673-2688/2/4/41](https://www.mdpi.com/2673-2688/2/4/41)

-While being out of the docker container, download the ~602MB ``archive.zip`` file from the [VCoR](https://www.kaggle.com/datasets/landrykezebou/vcor-vehicle-color-recognition-dataset) website and then unzip it to the``build/dataset/vcor`` folder.
-Note that this process is also performed by the [run_all.sh](files/run_all.sh) script:
+While being out of the docker container, download the ~602MB ``archive.zip`` file from the [VCoR](https://www.kaggle.com/datasets/landrykezebou/vcor-vehicle-color-recognition-dataset) website and then unzip it to the ``build/dataset/vcor`` folder.
+Note that the unzip process is also performed by the [run_all.sh](files/run_all.sh) script.
+To manually do it:

 ```bash
 cd ${WRK_DIR}/tutorials/cpsa-example/files